shrisowdhaman/SprintBoot-OTP/Readme.txt

-Spring-boot web application with Google guava library to handle OTP concepts.
+Spring-boot web application with ridis  to handle OTP concepts.

 One Time Password (OTP) is a password to validate to do some secure transaction.
 Mostly, this cocepts used in banking system and other secure website.